raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/cleanup.md

 $ aws ec2 cancel-spot-fleet-requests --spot-fleet-request-ids sfr-b5988c3c-e5a3-4648-ac71-88eaf0f4c11e --terminate-instances
 ```

-### Terminating a Spot Instance
+### Terminating your Spot Instance

 Terminating a Spot Instance request does not terminate the Spot instance.
-Terminate the Spot Instance Request and the Spot Instance
+Terminate the Spot Instance Request and the Spot Instance.

-**To terminate a Spot Instance Request**
+**To terminate your Spot Instance Request**

 ```bash
 $ aws ec2 cancel-spot-instance-requests --spot-instance-request-id sir-wxz8bjpq
 ```

-**To terminate a Spot Instance using the console**
+**To terminate your Spot Instance using the console**

 Go to [EC2 Instances] (https://console.aws.amazon.com/ec2/v2/home?#Instances).